 Down syndrome is a genetic disorder in which, most often, a third copy of chromosome 21 is present in cells because of an abnormal cell division when the egg and sperm first meet.
 As such, it is not truly a disease or illness that is curable or preventable but rather a lifelong challenge for patient and family to maximize quality of life.

 Blindness is strictly defined as the state of being totally sightless in both eyes.
-A completely blind individual is unable to sea all.
-The term blindness, however, is commonly used to signify visual impair"...
+A completely blind individual is unable to see at all.
+The word blindness, however, is commonly used as a relative te"...